SatherWS/Micro-Cloud/README.md

 ### Bugs
   - [ ] Display issue: cannot accept or deny invites on mobile devices 8/23/2020
   - [ ] ' character in project names creates problems 8/23/2020
-  - [ ] After 2 subtasks are created the main task renders twice.
+  - [X] After 2 subtasks are created the main task renders twice.
-    - Look into select distinct from main tasks and non distinct from subtasks.
+  - [ ] Cannot add assignee to tasks if initially null

 ### Access restriction tasks
 - [X] Restrict access for users to only view posts and tasks by their teams or themselves
   - [ ] Use random number references in each post/task
   - [ ] Check if $_SESSION["unq_user"] is in post/task's team_name/project

-### TODO (Version 2.0.0)
+### TODO XX/XX/XXXX (Version 2.1.0)
-- [ ] URL Link to current page instead of dashboard after team is changed
-- [ ] Allow sub task editing
+- [ ] Write cron jobs to send email alerts regarding tasks
-- [ ] Create URL input modal for embedding links in posts
+- [ ] Add comments to tasks and posts if not private
-- [X] Allow admins to accept requests to join a team
-- [X] Add sub tasks modal
-- [ ] Reset forgotten passwords via email
 - [ ] Implement more user options
   - [X] add user to team
   - [ ] remove user from team